Wayne Davis (World Scout Committee)

-Dr. Wayne Adrian Davis is a member of the World Scout Committee, the executive body of the World Organization of the Scout Movement (WOSM).
+Dr. Wayne A. Davis is an educator, nonprofit leader, and former member of the World Scout Committee, the executive body of the World Organization of the Scout Movement (WOSM).
+He previously served as Regional Chair of the Africa Scout Committee, contributing to the expansion of Scouting and youth leadership programs across Africa.
 He previously served as the Regional Chair of the African Regional Scout Committee.